fzingg/hyperloop-showcase/README.md

 require_tree './components'
 ```

-If you are interested in the steps the generator has completed, please see the following ection.
+If you are interested in the steps the generator has completed, please see the following section.

-#### Manual installation of HyperReact and HyperMesh
+### Manual installation of HyperReact and HyperMesh

 ##### Step 2.1: Add the gems